avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 ### Your Ego

-Have you ever been in a heated discussions with friends or family that cause your blood to begin pumping through your body?
+Have you ever been in heated discussions with friends or family that cause your blood to begin pumping through your body?

 Like Uncle Phil in Fresh Prince, where Will recognized the huge vein in his uncle's neck when he's angry.